bcmi-labs/arduino-library-audio/README.md

 _2. prepare_<br>
 _3. write_

-_In my opinion this commands are not sufficient for Audio Interface of Otto board because there are no commands to use the microphones and to select the output channel._
+_This commands are not sufficient for Audio Interface of Otto board because there are no commands to use the microphones and to select the output channel._

 # AUDIO API definition
 ## _(First Proposal)_